 Family bonds are strong in Pakistan

 Family comes first in Pakistan due to religious, cultural, economic and societal values.
-Pakistani society is not led by individualism, but rather by collectivism, where family and other relationships stand strongly in each other’s support.
+Pakistani society is not led by individualism but rather by collectivism, where family and other relationships stand strong.

 Pakistani culture includes excellent craftsmanship

 Pakistani truck art is not the only world-famous example of craftsmanship.
-Passed down through generations the Pakistani craft, it includes a plethora of styles, materials and aesthetics.
+Passed down through generations, Pakistani craft includes a plethora of styles, materials and aesthetics.
 Calligraphy in Arabic is one of the most prominent skills found in many local buildings and sites and wall hangings, like copper work, paintings and carved wood.
 Pottery, especially blue pottery, typical of Sindh and Multan, is loved all over the world for its look.
-Naqashi, or the art-making of camel skin lamps, is another example of local craft long with colourful tile work, which is a Mughal legacy.
+Naqashi, or the art-making of camel-skin lamps, is another example of local craft, along with colourful tile work, which is a Mughal legacy.

 Sufism has given birth to beautiful poetry and music